dgleba/bashrail/README.md

   - when it is up and running, then maybe...
   - edit scaffolds.
   - try it out.
-  - change the files to your liking, then run it again with a new $appn / project_name on the commandline if you like.
+  - change the files to your liking, turn things on or off, then run it again with a new $appn / project_name on the commandline if you like.

 ===